 Level 1 chargers are not a good option for commercial facilities, not only because they are too slow, but they can overload the electrical circuits at a facility.
 Level 1 chargers were not designed for commercial use, but for residential use, and that is why they can cause electrical issues when used for a large operation.

-What are the costs associated with commercial EV charging?
+What are the costs associated with a commercial EV charging station installation?

 In order to figure out how much installing an EV charging station at your property will cost, you’ll have to consider infrastructure and installation costs.

 Infrastructure expenses will be the most expensive and will depend on:

 How much does a commercial EV charging station cost?
 Installation expenses depend on factors such as:

 As mentioned above, rebates, incentives, and tax credits will cause the eventual price you pay to electrify your facility much lower than initial estimates.
 Yet, there are even more options available to you that can help cut initial EV charging projects costs down even more.
 Here are three financing options offered by WattLogic:

 Turnkey installation – Everything is covered for you.
 An EV charging company that offers this option should provide design, product selection, permitting, rebate and incentive management, and installation.
 With this option, you don’t have to worry about anything, but figuring out how to alert everyone about the new EV charging stations!